Infrastructure Software Engineer Jobs in USA with Visa Sponsorship

 What visa options exist for infrastructure engineers beyond the H-1B?

 Several alternatives are worth knowing.
 The L-1B applies if you've worked for a multinational employer abroad for at least one year and have specialized knowledge of the company's systems.
 The O-1A is available if you can demonstrate extraordinary ability through publications, patents, or significant industry recognition.
-Australian citizens can use the E-3, which has no lottery.
-TN status covers Canadians and Mexicans in qualifying engineering roles.
+Australian citizens can use the E-3 visa, which has no lottery.
+TN visa status covers Canadians and Mexicans in qualifying engineering roles.
 Each has different eligibility thresholds and timelines.

 Does my degree field matter for H-1B approval as an infrastructure engineer?